Written by Erin Chamerlik, Nutrition Educator, MS, MT(ASCP)

 Would you love to sharpen your mind and increase your energy and vitality?

-If you are over age 25 it is very likely that with each passing year your levels of DHEA hormone are steadily decreasing at the rate of about 2% per year.
-As this hormone declines more and more signs of aging appear.
+If you are over age 25 it is very likely that with each passing day, week, month, year your levels of DHEA hormone are steadily decreasing.
+For most people DHEA levels decrease at the rate of about 2% per year after age 30.
+As this gradual hormone decline happens more “signs of aging” appear.

 Improve Sleep

-As hormones are balanced, consider additional ways to improve the quality of sleep.
+As hormones are coming back into balance, consider additional ways to improve the quality of your sleep.
 Be sure that the room you sleep in is completely dark.
 Remove electronics, get room-darkening blinds, and even cover the light from your smoke detector with black tape.
 If you cannot achieve total darkness, use a sleep mask.

 Avoid screens (tv, computer, tablet, phone) an hour before bed.
 Turn down the lights and read a book or listen to music.